Shortcut-API/Business-Docs/README.md

-# Business Documentation
+# Business Setup
-Documentation for Shortcut Business Accounts.
 Launch your Pros on the Shortcut platform.

 # **Premier tech for your Business**